guydoesrandomcrap/AUTTP/index.md

 # Welcome to AUTTP

-We strongly hate UTTP due to their harmful crap like doxxing and targeting minors and more.
+We strongly hate UTTP due to their dumb crap like doxxing and targeting minors and saying they are better, well areuttpbetter.com/notatall.

 ## About Us
 AUTTP was created to fight against the dumb actions of UTTP.